Cray-HPE/docs-csm/operations/validate_csm_health.md

   - The return code will be non-zero.
   - The final line of output will begin with `FAILURE` and will list which checks failed.
     - For example: `FAILURE: 2 service tests FAILED (conman, ims), 5 passed (bos, cfs, crus, tftp, vcs)`
+  - After remediating a test failure for a particular service, just that single service test can be re-run by replacing `all` in the `cmsdev` command line with the name of the service.
+For example: `/usr/local/bin/cmsdev test -q cfs`

 Additional test execution details can be found in `/opt/cray/tests/cmsdev.log`.

+<a name="cmsdev-known-issues"></a>

-### 3.3 Known issues
+### 3.3 Known issues with SMS tests

-If an Etcd restore has been performed on one of the `SMS` services (such as `BOS` or `CRUS`), the first Etcd pod that comes up after the restore will not have a `PVC` (Persistent Volume Claim) attached to it (until the pod is restarted).
+If an Etcd restore has been performed on one of the SMS services (such as BOS or CRUS), then the first Etcd pod that comes up after the restore will not have a PVC (Persistent Volume Claim) attached to it (until the pod is restarted).
-The Etcd cluster is in a healthy state at this point but the SMS Health Checks will detect this, and you may see errors similar to:
+The Etcd cluster is in a healthy state at this point, but the SMS health checks will detect the above condition and may report test failures similar to the following:

 ```text
 ERROR (run tag 1khv7-bos): persistentvolumeclaims "cray-bos-etcd-ncchqgnczg" not found
 ERROR (run tag 1khv7-crus): persistentvolumeclaims "cray-crus-etcd-ffmszl7bvh" not found
 ```

-In this case, these errors can be ignored, or the pod with the same name as the `PVC` mentioned in the output can be restarted (as long as the other two Etcd pods are healthy).
+In this case, these errors can be ignored, or the pod with the same name as the PVC mentioned in the output can be restarted (as long as the other two Etcd pods are healthy).

 ## 4. NCN gateway health checks